GT-STAR-Lab/spec_clip/README.md

 ## Code Instructions
 - Please download the dataset to your local directory.
 - Run ucsd.m with MATLAB.
 It will learn the linear dynamics of UCSD dataset with LS, SC, SOC, WLS and CG respectively.
-The system matrices, training time and reconstruction error will be saved to specific directories.
+The script will automatically create a new directory \results_ucsd to save system matrices, training time and reconstruction error.
 - Run dtdb.m with MATLAB.
 It will learn the linear dynamics of DTDB dataset with LS, SC and SOC respectively.
-The system matrices, training time and reconstruction error will be saved to specific directories.
+The script will automatically create a new directory \results_dtdb to save system matrices, training time and reconstruction error.
 - Run kodex.m with MATLAB.
 It will learn the linear dynamics of KODex dataset with LS, SC and SOC respectively.
-The system matrices and training time will be saved to specific directories.
+The script will automatically create a new directory \results_kodex to save system matrices, and training time.